projectRaspberry/wipi/README.md

 ![Tp-link modem setup 3](/images/tp-link-1.png)
 Now, power on the master node first by connecting the USB-C cable from a power outlet (or the 6-port USB power supply) and keep refresing the page.
 If everything goes well, you should see a new device named **raspberrypi** connected to the network.
 Now note down the IPV4 address associated with it.

-Next, power on the one off the compute nodes and do the same (note it as node01).
+Next, **power on** one of the compute nodes and do the same (note it as node01).
 Repeat the process for all the compute nodes.
 At the end, you should have something similar to the following information with you:

 * master IPV4: **10.10.0.11**
 * node01 IPV4: **10.10.0.12**